wjzhengsh/blockchain/develop_install.md

 # Installing a development environment
 {: #installing-a-development-environment}

 Follow these instructions to obtain the {{site.data.keyword.blockchainfull}} Platform: Develop development tools for creating and testing business networks.
-To provide flexibility and enable the maximum number of dev, test and deployment scenarios, the development tools are delivered as npm modules, controlled from the command line.
+To provide flexibility and to enable the maximum number of dev, test, and deployment scenarios, the development tools are delivered as npm modules, which are controlled from the command line.

 ## Before you begin